nairouz/CVGAE_PR/README.md

-# CVGAE (A Contrastive Variational Graph Auto-Encoder for Node Clustering)
+# A Contrastive Variational Graph Auto-Encoder for Node Clustering (CVGAE)

 ## Abstract